babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 override this value and specify a custom address using the `--rpc-listener` flag.

-To start the daemon with a specific finality provider instance, use the `--btc-pk` flag followed by the hex string of the BTC public key of the finality provider (`btc_pk_hex`) in the next step
+To start the daemon with a specific finality provider instance after registration, use the `--eots_pk_hex` flag followed by the hex string of the EOTS public key of the finality provider.

 All the available CLI options can be viewed using the `--help` flag.
 These options can also be set in the configuration file.